Inaccurate Background Report Lawsuits

 LAWSUITS FOR INACCURATE EMPLOYMENT BACKGROUND REPORTS

 If you’ve lost a job due to an inaccurate background report, you may have a legal claim.
 The following list provides some helpful information about lawsuits under the Fair Credit Reporting Act for inaccurate employment background check reports.
-If you have questions about a potential lawsuit, please contact the background report attorneys at Weiner & Sand for a free consultation.
+If you have questions about a potential lawsuit, please contact the background report attorneys at Weiner & Sand for a consultation.

 WHAT TYPES OF DAMAGES CAN YOU RECOVER IN A LAWSUIT AGAINST A BACKGROUND CHECK COMPANY?